timthelion/fchad-study/PublicData/LearningCurvesEnglish/Theory.md

 While blind individuals cannot engage in "watch and copy" learning they can experience a movement without peforming that movement actively.
 That is, we can place their hands where their hands can go on the device.

+Optocon modes:
+"A second conclusion is that the performance for very brief, static patterns could be improved considerably by increasing the amplitude of vibration generation the pattern.
+It is conceivable that if the amplitude of the Optacon display could be increased to even greater levels, the percentage correct for letters presented for 4 msec would be as great as that for letters presented for 200msec." <- Is this meaningfull?
+I think not, because back masking will probably still have more affect on a 4ms impulse than a 200ms stimulation  Page 10.
+4msec is not a vibration but a single impulse.

+It would be good to look into adding a backward mask dellay pg 12. in the future.

+Page 15, no reason to exceed 50msec for static paterns.